role of a transgender man.

 "There is an assumption in Hollywood that whites would avoid movies with majority black casts, or any race cast for that matter.
 You see this whitewashing of films –- even films that have minority characters written into them -- are being cast with whites."
 2

-In that science fiction movie, a secret government project involves the creation of an artificial human body into which a human brain can be inserted.
+In this science fiction movie, a secret government project involves the creation of an artificial human body into which a human brain can be inserted.
 Johansson plays the role of Mira Killian, the sole survivor of a terrorist attack that killed her parents.
 Her original body was too damaged to repair, and so her brain was transplanted.
 She later plays the role of a counter-terrorism operative in the movie.

 According to Wikipedia: